JWLee89/decko/README.md

 decorators.
 This allows developers to modify and extend code with minimal modifications to the existing codebase.

+`decorator` creates function decorators that can be used to decorate both functions and classes.
+Demo for creating class and function decorators is shown below.

 ```python
 from decko import decorators as dk